itaytalmi/ytt-workshop/1-ytt-basic-yaml/README.md

-# YTT Basic YAML
+# ytt - Basic YAML Manifests

-This example demonstrates YTT templating for a simple YAML file.
+This example demonstrates ytt templating for a simple YAML file.
 The YAML manifest is a real Netplan manifest.
-Since a Netplan configuration can contain many different options, YTT can handle the logic for the different conditions.
+Since a Netplan configuration can contain many different options, ytt can handle the logic for the different conditions.
 This example aims to demonstrate how to manipulate and template this YAML file.

->Note that the YTT syntax is based on Starlark, which is heavily influenced by Python.
+>Note that the ytt syntax is based on Starlark, which is heavily influenced by Python.
 If you are familiar with Python, you will notice many similarities.

 ## Read Base YAML